Robert C. Bolles

 Robert Charles Bolles (April 24, 1928 – April 8, 1994) was an American psychologist and author who conducted work on experimental psychology.
 He developed the species-specific defense reaction theory which contends that many avoidance behaviors are actually elicited behaviors rather than operant behaviors.

+He graduated from Wesleyan University and earned a PhD in experimental psychology from University of California, Berkeley.